na-na-hi/renget/archive/ltsc.md

 #### About Windows Firewall
 Even though they can both work together, you don't need **Windows Firewall** to be enabled to use firewalls like Simplewall or Tinywall because they use the [Windows Filtering Platform (WFP)](https://learn.microsoft.com/en-us/windows/win32/fwp/windows-filtering-platform-start-page) which is the underlying technology the Windows Firewall rests upon.

-You should note however that if you still have **Windows Firewall** enabled that it can take precedence over the other firewalls, and most importantly that in its default configuration pretty much any software can introduce and remove rules from it (think of BitTorrent clients for instance, or Steam), sometimes even without your knowledge. **Windows Filtering Platform** has several layers that traffic goes through and some layers have higher priority over others as shown in the [documentation](https://learn.microsoft.com/en-us/windows/win32/fwp/filter-arbitration) ("Network traffic traverses sub-layers from the highest priority to the lowest priority. ").
+You should note however that if you still have **Windows Firewall** enabled that it can take precedence over the other firewalls, and most importantly that in its default configuration pretty much any software can introduce and remove rules from it, sometimes even without your knowledge. **Windows Filtering Platform** has several layers that traffic goes through and some layers have higher priority over others as shown in the [documentation](https://learn.microsoft.com/en-us/windows/win32/fwp/filter-arbitration) ("Network traffic traverses sub-layers from the highest priority to the lowest priority. ").
 This is a complicated technical topic, I recommend you read these simplewall issues [here](https://github.com/henrypp/simplewall/issues/254) and [here](https://github.com/henrypp/simplewall/issues/689) if you're interested.

 -> ![gpo02](https://i.imgur.com/6nffqOz.png) <-